pathakdhruv/GalDynPsrFreq0/README.txt

 # GalDynPsrFreq Package

 GalDynPsrFreq is a package for calculating dynamical contributions in the second derivative of the frequencies, spin or orbital, of pulsars in the Galactic field.
-It can calculate the fractional contributions or the excess terms, e.g. \ddot{f}/f|_excess where f is either the orbital frequency or the spin frequency.
+It can calculate the fractional contributions or the excess terms, e.g. \dot{f}/f|_excess and \ddot{f}/f|_excess, where f is either the orbital frequency or the spin frequency.
 Various dynamical contributions to the first derivative of frequency (spin or orbital), including the Shklovskii effect (the contribution due to the proper motion) or due to the acceleration of the pulsar caused by the gravitational potential of the Galaxy, can also be calculated.
 For the case of calculating the excess terms in the first derivative of frequency, as well as, the case for the second derivative of frequency, two models are available for each case- one incorporating BH in Galactic potential, and one without the BH contribution.
 Using the measured values of the frequency, frequency derivative, and frequency second derivative, GalDynPsrFreq can even compute the "intrinsic" values of the frequency derivative, as well as, the frequency second derivative, provided no other extra contribution exist.

 Details on various dynamical effects and formalism to estimate those are available in Pathak and Bagchi (arXiv: 1909.13113).